postmanlabs/labs-docs/src/pages/docs/administration/team-merge.md

 You can carry out distributed migration with any type of Postman account.

-You can export your personal workspace and shared workspaces for any team you have joined and can choose to only export collections from a specific workspace.
+You can export your personal workspace and shared workspaces for any teams you have joined and can choose to only export collections from a specific workspace.
 See [exporting data](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data) for detail.

 If you have an individual account and are not part of a team, but want to maintain your current account while migrating company data to an authorized team, you can [export specific data](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data) or [export a dump of all data](/docs/getting-started/importing-and-exporting-data/#exporting-data-dumps).